r0bn/swp2/api documentation/readme.md

 ```
 http://api.storytellar.de/story
 ```
-> **IMPORTANT:** We are not able to guarantee for a list of stories that are well formatted and schema validated due to a missing XML catalog.
-This will be updated in the near future.

  * Method: GET
  * Response format: JSON
  * Data: id, title, description, author, revision, size, size_uom, location, radius, radius_uom, created_at, updated_at